RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

     - Convicted of treason or treachery
     - 3+ years in prison
     - Living overseas and does not intend to live in Australia
-- Electoral Democracy - ‘One vote, One value’ or Proportional Representation
+- Electoral Democracy - 'One vote, One value' or Proportional Representation
   - Proportional representation under s 7 requires there to be an equal number of senators
-  - The proposition of ‘one vote, one value’ does not exist under the Australian Constitution - McGinty v Western Australia (1996) 186 CLR 140.
+  - The proposition of 'one vote, one value' does not exist under the Australian Constitution - McGinty v Western Australia (1996) 186 CLR 140.
   - More voting power for small states
 - Power comes from the people or does it?
   - Australia is now considered to have popular sovereignty as opposed to Parliamentary sovereignty.
 Therefore the idea is that the people have control through the Constitution